adamball1/DevOpsAssignmentRepo/README.md

-# DevOpsAssignmentRepo
+# DevOps-Assignment-Course-Registration-
-This is a repo for my DevOps Assignment to hold the source code
+Example code for the Dundee University Dev ops assignment